Terms of Business – Esther Ogun LLB, B.L (Lincoln’s Inn), Notary Public

 Unless otherwise required by law, we will keep your personal details confidential.
 Please refer to my Data Protection Privacy Notice and Data Protection Policy, see www.notarypublicislington.co.uk

 These terms of business shall be governed by the laws of England and Wales.

 Complaints procedure and regulation.

-3. If we are unable to resolve the matter you may then complain to the Notaries Society of which I am a member, who have a Complaints Procedure which is approved by the Faculty Office.
+If I am unable to resolve the matter you may then complain to the Notaries Society of which I am a member, who have a Complaints Procedure which is approved by the Faculty Office.
 This procedure is free to use and is designed to provide a quick resolution to any dispute.

 In that case please write (but do not enclose any original documents) with full details of your complaint to:-The Secretary of The Notaries Society,

 If you have any difficulty in making a complaint in writing, please do not hesitate to call me/ the Notaries Society/the Faculty Office for assistance.